 Introduction

 The BLF reach.
-This year 19 organizations submitted 20 project requests totaling just over $67,000!
-During this year's annual meeting the membership will discuss the applications and then vote to fund the requests.
+This year 20 organizations submitted project requests totaling just over $69,000!
+During this year's annual meeting the membership discussed the applications and then voted to fund the requests.

 The BLF approach.
 All of our grants go to meet the needs of the Oberlin community.
 Our organization has no employees and few expenses.
 Our application process is as simple as possible.
 With a donation of $10 or more ($5 for students), anyone can become a member of BLF.

 The BLF Annual Meeting.
-During the Annual Meeting members will conduct the Foundation business - review the activities of BLF since the last annual meeting, hear financial details, say goodbye and thanks to outgoing trustees and elect new board trustees.
-Then members will hear from representatives of the non-profit causes about their organizations and missions related to their grant applications, after which the members will vote on how to distribute grant funding!
-The event will begin at 6:30 pm with a social reception.
-The business portion of the meeting begins promptly at 7:00 pm.
+During the Annual Meeting members conduct the Foundation business - reviewing the activities of BLF since the last annual meeting, hearing financial details, saying goodbye and thanks to outgoing trustees and electing new board trustees.
+Then members hear from representatives of the non-profit causes about their organizations and missions related to their grant applications, after which the members vote on how to distribute grant funding!
+The event began at 6:30 pm with a social reception.
+The business portion of the meeting began promptly at 7:00 pm.
 Details from the meeting are posted on this website.

 Join us or renew!
 It’s easy to do.
 Go to our Documents page, download the Donation & Membership Form and return it with your contribution, or contribute through PayPal. (link button below).

-The Annual Meeting will also be livestreamed on YouTube for those who want to see the meeting but cannot attend the in-person event.
-Link to livestream of BILL LONG FOUNDATION ANNUAL MEETING 2024.
+The Annual Meeting was also be livestreamed on YouTube for those who want to see the meeting but cannot attend the in-person event.
+Link to livestream of BILL LONG FOUNDATION ANNUAL MEETING 2025.

 Help us spread the word about BLF.
 Ask your friends to become members, too!